Lingxuan-Ye/dotfiles/README.md

-# Configs
+# Dotfiles

-Many of my configs.
+A collection of my personal dotfiles.

 ## Installation

 The installation script is not yet implemented.
-For manual installation, refer to `manifest.toml`.
+For manual setup, refer to `manifest.toml`.